 The Company established an annual compliance program ("the program") and confirms the status of progress through the Compliance Committee, which convenes four times a year.
 In the program, regular compliance training for employees and the distribution of compliance-related news ensure thorough compliance, including severing any ties with anti-social forces.
 Compliance training is also separately provided for officers.
 In addition, the internal reporting system or Compliance Hotline ensures prompt detection and resolution of issues as well as to protect the whistleblower.
 Reports are regularly made to the Board of Directors concerning the status of operations and reporting.
 Moreover, since FY2018, we added an independent outside contact, as well as one female manager as an internal contact, with the aim of improving the effectiveness of the internal reporting system.
-In FY2021, we provided information security measures and labor management training during working from home.
+In FY2022, we provided training related to the Act on the Protection of Personal Information and the Whistleblower Protection Act, among other laws and regulations.